AI Agent Deployment Guide 2026: OpenClaw vs Lightweight Alternatives โ€“ VPS Comparison

 Matching VPS to your needs

-If domestic access latency matters, RackNerd or BandwagonHost nodes in Hong Kong and Singapore are worth considering.
-Both support Alipay, lowering the purchase barrier, and latency from mainland China is significantly better than US or European nodes.
+If low latency from mainland China matters, look at RackNerd or BandwagonHost nodes in Hong Kong and Singapore.
+Both accept Alipay, which makes signup much easier, and the latency is noticeably better than US or European nodes.

 Deployment

-The deployment logic is consistent across these projects and comes down to three steps.
+The deployment process is pretty much the same across these projects and boils down to three steps.

 SSH into your VPS and install Docker and Docker Compose: